Skip to main content

 Generate Node Pool configurations

 CKS generates Node Pool configurations based on the Node Pool spec.
-If you modify the following fields in your Node Pool spec, CKS generates a new configuration for you: With the default nodeConfigurationUpdateStrategy.type OnSpecUpdate, the resulting nodeProfile is automatically staged onto your NodePool as the default nodeProfile and staged onto your Nodes.
+If you modify the following fields in your Node Pool spec, CKS generates a new configuration for you: With the default nodeConfigurationUpdateStrategy.type OnSpecUpdate, CKS automatically stages the resulting nodeProfile onto your NodePool as the default nodeProfile and onto your Nodes.
 Existing Nodes may need a reconfigure reboot for the configuration updates to take effect.
-Additionally, when updates are available for your Node Pool, such as a newer ncore image, CKS generates a new pending configuration for you.
-The new configuration does not take effect until you stage it.
+When updates are available for your Node Pool, such as a newer ncore image, CKS also generates a new pending configuration for you.
+The new configuration doesn’t take effect until you stage it.
 See the Stage Node Pool Configurations section for an example.

 Stage Node Pool configurations

-How a new configuration is applied depends on what triggered it and your nodeConfigurationUpdateStrategy.type:
+How CKS applies a new configuration depends on what triggered it and your nodeConfigurationUpdateStrategy.type:

 StrategyBehavior

-ManualUpdates require user intervention to stage onto NodePool.
-Updates can be inspected in the pendingNodeConfigurations and applied with cwic.
+ManualUpdates require user intervention to stage onto the NodePool.
+You can inspect updates in pendingNodeConfigurations and apply them with the CoreWeave Intelligent CLI.

 OnSpecUpdateUpdates are staged automatically only if triggered by a direct change to the NodePool spec (for example, modifying the GPU driver version).